"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 His team pushed back hard on the BBC investigation, calling it "disappointing, misleading and frankly, disingenuous" for focusing on "less than 4 percent" of episodes.
 They emphasized that "DOAC offers guests freedom of expression" and that hosting someone doesn't mean endorsing them.

-Here's the Type 3 tell: while publicly defensive, Bartlett quietly implemented fact-checking labels on YouTube videos where guests make contentious claims.
-First major podcast to do so consistently.
+The interesting part is what happened while the statement was being drafted.
+Bartlett quietly implemented fact-checking labels on YouTube videos where guests make contentious claims — first major podcast to do so consistently.
 He adapted to the criticism without admitting fault.
+The public defense is loud; the actual changes are quiet.

 Steven Bartlett's Legacy and Current Work